-B. New Construction
+A. New Construction

-Unless specifically exempt in Part C below, all new construction shall be required to meet the Town of Walden Design Review Standards.
+Unless specifically exempt in Part C below, all new construction of commercial, multifamily residential, and mixed-use development, regardless of zone, shall be required to meet the Town of Walden Design Review Standards.

-C. Major Rehabilitation
+B. Major Renovations

 Major rehabilitation shall mean any renovation, restoration, modification, addition, or retrofit of a structure that exceeds twenty five percent (25%) of the current appraised value of the structure as established by the Hamilton County Assessor of Property.
-Major rehabilitation shall not include routine maintenance and repair of a structure or other feature on the surrounding site.
+Major rehabilitation shall not include routine maintenance and repair of a structure or other feature on the surrounding site, such as a roof replacement or general repairs to a parking area or other site feature.

-Major rehabilitation of commercial, mixed-use and multi-family residential structures shall be required to meet the requirements of the Town of Walden Design Review Standards.
+Major rehabilitation of commercial, mix-use and multi-family residential structures shall be required to meet the requirements of the Town of Walden Design Review Standards.

-D. Exemptions
+C. Exemptions